UFC 104: Machida vs Shogun: Predictions & Analysis

 A few statistical edges stand out.
 Johnson throws significantly more leather — a 1.9 sig. strike per minute gap.
 Johnson is far more active with takedowns, averaging 0.9 more per 15 minutes.
 Yoshida has tighter striking defense, making opponents miss more often.

 The Pick: Anthony Johnson over Yoshiyuki Yoshida.
-We're leaning Johnson here at 74%, a solid but not overwhelming edge.
+The model is firm on this one: Johnson at 77%.

 Ryan Bader vs Eric Schafer